 New GDP = $3,100B (was $2,700B) Change in GDP: $400B from $100B in spending Multiplier: 4x

 Each dollar of government spending raised GDP by four dollars.
 The multiplier is 1/(1 − 0.75) = 4, because the initial spending becomes someone's income, 75% of which is spent again, and so on.
-This is a simplified model, but it illustrates why fiscal policy can have outsized effects on the economy.
+This is the textbook closed-economy result; real-world empirical estimates of the spending multiplier are smaller, typically in the 0.5 to 1.5 range, because some of the new income leaks to imports, savings, and taxes, and central banks may offset the stimulus through monetary policy.

 Common Calculations